Network Configuration

 If you enter an incorrect address in the input field, the output field will display an error from the server.

 To determine the route of data packets in TCP/IP networks and the path length, you can use the traceroute command.
-To do it, follow the instructions described in the previous section.
+To do this, follow the steps described in the previous section.

 /docs/mcu/media/traceroute/en.png

-TrueConf MCU is also equipped with a network analysis tool.
-It enables you to capture all incoming and outgoing data packets and save the data in the .pcap format for further analysis.
-To start data collection, select the required network interface from the dropdown list and click the Capture button.
-To capture traffic from all interfaces, select Capture all.
-During traffic capture, a table will be displayed below listing the files, capture time, and the size of files.
+TrueConf MCU It is also equipped with a network analysis tool.
+This tool allows you to log all incoming and outgoing data packets and save the data in .pcap format for further analysis.
+To start data collection, select the desired network interface from the dropdown list and press the Capture button.
+To capture traffic from all interfaces, choose Capture all.
+During the traffic recording, a table will be displayed below showing the list of files, the collection time, and their size.

 /docs/mcu/media/traffic_capture/en.png

-Click the /docs/mcu/media/gui/save/en.png button to save the file to your device, or the /docs/mcu/media/gui/delete/en.png button to delete it from the server.
+Press the /docs/mcu/media/gui/save/en.png button to save the file to your device or the /docs/mcu/media/gui/delete/en.png button to delete it from the server.

-To configure the protocols for the transmission of audio and video streams, go to Administration → Network → TCP/IP ports.
-Here, you can set the port ranges for the following protocols:
+To configure the audio and video stream transmission protocols, go to Administration → Network → TCP/IP ports.
+You can set port ranges for the following protocols:

 • BFCP